 Understanding PHP Errors in WordPress

-Errors caused by adding a custom code in WordPress often result in a detailed error message.
-Most of them are syntax error, parse errors, or fatal errors due to unexpected characters.
+Errors that are caused by adding custom code to WordPress will often result in a detailed error message.
+Most of them are syntax errors, parse errors, or fatal errors due to unexpected characters.

-The good part is that these errors will tell you which line in your code caused the error.
+The good news is that these errors will tell you which line in your code caused the error.

-First of all don’t panic.
-Simply connect to your website using a FTP client or File Manager app in cPanel.
-Next, locate the file where you added the code that caused the error and edit it.
+Next, locate the file where you added the code that caused the error and open it to edit it.

-You can try and fixing the issues with the code snippet.
-If you are unable to fix those issues, then remove the code and save your changes.
+Then, you can try and fix the issues with the code snippet.
+If you are unable to fix those issues, then simply remove the code snippet you added and save your changes.

-Upload the file where you made the changes from your computer to your website while overwriting the old file.
+After that, locate the file where you made the changes earlier, and upload it to your server while overwriting the old file.

-For more ways to solve these issues, see our guide on most common WordPress errors and how to fix them.
-If that doesn’t help then follow our WordPress troubleshooting guide to perform a step by step diagnosis.
+For more ways to solve these issues, see our guide on the most common WordPress errors and how to fix them.
+If that doesn’t help, then follow our WordPress troubleshooting guide to perform a step by step diagnosis.

 We hope this article helped you learn how to paste code snippets from the web into WordPress.
-Need some code snippets that you can try on your website?
-See our list of extremely useful tricks for the WordPress functions file.
+You may also want to see our guide on how to easily display code on your WordPress site and our picks of the best WordPress development tools.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.